DealerOn/poly-want-a-cracker/GettingStarted.md

   * Update the fallback-selection of the iron-pages element to include the 'my-' so the 404 fallback continues to work.
   * Update the iron-selector href values to include the 'my-' so they continue to work.

+  Step 3:
+  * Import paper-input
+    * bower install --save paper-input
+    * Select the 2.0 preview versions of the dependencies if prompted.
+  * Import paper-button
+    * bower install --save paper-button
+    * Select the 2.0 preview versions of the dependencies if prompted.
+  * Add import reference to paper-input and paper-button.
+  * Add script reference to socket.io client
+  * Update Template to include a dom-repeat for the messages property (we'll add that in a moment.)
+  * Add a paper-input element to accept the text we'll be typing in.
+  * Add a paper-button to the input in the suffix slot to allow submitting the content.
+  * Add a Messages property of type Array, a currentMessage property of type String, and a socket property of type Object to the poly-chatlog element.
+  * Add the logic to the ready() method to connect to the chat server and push the messages to the room.
+  * create an addMessage(message) function and a sendMessage function for pushing messages onto the message property and emitting messages to the socket.io server respectively.